richardeigenmann/swiss-cantonal-beer/README.md

 ### The source of the beers

-I asked Gemini to pull togethe a list of cantons and the beers that are produced there.
+I asked Gemini to pull together a list of cantons and the beers that are produced there.
 It did a reasonably good job.

 Again I wrapped the data into an Angular Signal which is available for Dependency Injection.
 Here the `beer-list.ts` components wants to work with this data.

+As the workshop points out the actual JSON with the beers should come from a dynamic source like a Rest interface to a database.
+I simulated this by pulling a raw JSON from this GitHub repo, pretending it to be a live service.

 ### Selecting a canton